-Weight based Packing using UPS Shipping plugin
+Weight-based Packing with WooCommerce UPS Shipping plugin

 In this article, we will discuss one of the most important features of the WooCommerce UPS Shipping Plugin with Print Label, which is, the weight-based parcel packing method.
 Read below to know more about it.